epuce/she-goes-tech/13 - jQuery.md

 ### All jQuery options: [cheat-sheet](https://oscarotero.com/jquery/)

+### add a new file named task-13.js where all these actions will be performed
 ### Checkup
 1. Add an click event to a button that toggles it's class (add some style to the class)
 2. Create an HTML element, append a new one to it and one before